Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 ## What We're Bringing to Life

-**Global Database**: Imagine a consistent, replicated database that flawlessly keeps track of all circulating assets and public data crucial to facilitate atomic transactions.
+**Global Database**: Imagine a consistent, replicated database that flawlessly keeps track of all circulating assets and public data crucial to facilitating atomic transactions.
 It's not just scalable; it's designed to handle internet-scale usage, like processing VISA-level transaction volumes.

 **Consensus Algorithm**: Picture an algorithm that verifiably ensures everyone agrees on who owns what and uniquely and reliably executes contracts.
 This solves the notorious "double-spend" problem, making ownership and transactions rock-solid across the network.

 **Convex Coin**: Meet the Convex Coin—your ticket to using the network.
-Just like Bitcoin, it has a *limited supply* guaranteed by the protocol.
+It has a *limited supply* that the protocol guarantees, just like Bitcoin.
 It's the native currency; it's what you use to power up the network, covering transaction fees and peer staking.

 **Secure Ownership**: We have secure cryptographic techniques in place to make sure your assets are yours and yours alone.
-Your control is locked in, accessible only through transactions signed with a specific private key.
+They lock in your control, accessible only through transactions signed with a specific private key.

-**Trusted Execution**: Think of it as a smart, execution platform—the Convex Virtual Machine (CVM).
+**Trusted Execution**: Think of it as a smart execution platform—the Convex Virtual Machine (CVM).
 It ensures deterministic, programmable, and verifiable smart contracts are reliable and can be trusted.
-It enforces the terms and conditions of value exchange precisely.
+It precisely enforces the terms and conditions of value exchange.

 **Autonomous Actors**: Meet the digital game-changers—self-operating, "unstoppable" economic agents.
 They play important roles in the digital economy, perhaps even operating like virtual companies in their own right.